MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/plan-for-resilience.md

 **Architecture decisions**: One of the first steps in migration strategy design is to determine the target region.
 The location of existing assets often influences this determination.
 Also, the availability of cloud services and the unit cost of those services can vary between regions.
 Data residency requirements, including sovereignty requirements, might also influence the architecture decision.
 Understanding where current and future assets are located affects architecture decisions and can influence budget estimates.

-**Datacenter dependencies**: The example scenarios in the table in [Document complexity](#document-your-scenario-complexity) show that you probably need to plan for dependencies between various global datacenters.
+**Datacenter dependencies**: In the table in the [Document your scenario complexity](#document-your-scenario-complexity) section, the example scenarios show that you probably need to plan for dependencies between various global datacenters.
 Organizations that operate on this scale might not document or clearly understand these dependencies.
 Your organization's approach to evaluating user profiles helps you identify some of these dependencies in your organization.
 Your team should also explore more assessment steps that can help mitigate the risks and complexities that arise from dependencies.

 ## Implement a general approach